Skip to content

 Interventions

-Satralizumab will be administered SC in the abdominal or femoral region on Day 1, Weeks 2 and 4 (loading doses) and then Q4W from Weeks 8 to 104 (maintenance doses) until the study completion visit.
+Satralizumab will be administered as SC injection in the abdominal or femoral region on Day 1, Weeks 2 and 4 (loading doses) and then Q4W from Week 8 until study completion (maintenance doses).

 Sponsors